← Back to Departments Overview

 Earlier last year, a historic legislation established in-person early voting in New Jersey.
 This law makes our state even more voter-friendly and strengthens our democracy by expanding opportunities to exercise your right to vote.
 This new option allows registered voters to cast their ballot in person, using a voting machine, prior to Election Day.
 You can now choose to vote, in person, when it’s most convenient for your schedule.

-City Hall (entrance on Newark Street) will provide registered voters with this option for the 2023 Primary Election.
-They will designate in-person early voting locations that will be open Friday, June 2nd through Sunday, June 4th.
+City Hall (entrance on Newark Street) will provide registered voters with this option for the 2023 General Election.
+They will designate in-person early voting locations that will be open October 28 through Sunday, November 5th.
 Hours will be Friday-Saturday, 10:00 a.m.–8:00 p.m. and Sunday, 10:00 a.m.–6:00 p.m.
 No appointment is necessary.

 Here is a summary of the changes in place for this election:

-POLLING LOCATIONS FOR THE PRIMARY ELECTION CAN BE FOUND UNDER POLLING LOCATIONS LIST.
+POLLING LOCATIONS FOR THE ELECTION CAN BE FOUND UNDER POLLING LOCATIONS LIST.

 CHANGES TO CERTAIN DISTRICTS SEE BELOW: